 7. Do Not Drive Impaired

 Never consume any amount of drugs or alcohol before operating a vehicle.
-Driving requires the full capabilities of your motor skills, reaction time and decision making ability.
-Just one drink can impair all three of these cognitive functions and effect your driving skills.
+Driving requires the full capabilities of your motor skills, reaction time and decision-making ability.
+Just one drink can impair all three of these cognitive functions and affect your driving skills.

 8. Always Have an Escape Plan